andrewmoles2/rTrainIntroduction/Workshop3/rWorkshop3.md

 ## gsub exercise
 Using the same IDs variable we are going to use gsub to replace the *ID* from each string and replace it with *patientID*.
 You should end up with IDs that looks like *patientID_3*.

-1)  Using gsub replace ID with patientID, assign the results to a varaible called patientID.
+1)  Using gsub replace ID with patientID, assign the results to a variable called patientID.
 2)  Print your new patientID variable.
 3)  Comment your code.